ignaciojci/cathapult/README.md

 It provides two main workflows:

 1.  **Direct fetching** from APIs for small sets of proteins.
-2.  **High-performance local querying** against a pre-built DuckDB database for handling massive, gigabyte-scale domain summary files with millisecond response times.
+2.  **High-performance local querying** against a pre-built DuckDB database for handling massive, gigabyte-scale domain summary files with response times in a few seconds.

 -----